 There are numerous types of different horse licks available such as mineral, salt and flavoured licks.
 These can either be hung up in the stable or put in as a tub.
 Be careful as some horses have been known to devour a whole tub in one night, so these may need to be used in moderation!

 On warmer days, cut up your horse’s favourite fruit and veg.
 Pour on some water (or mix with some apple juice and water) and freeze to make a fruit/veg ice block.
 If feeding any new fruit and veg, it is extremely important to introduce new foods gradually over a period of 10-14 days to reduce the risk of colic.
-Ensure your horse has good dental health to help prevent the risk of choke.
-Always feed in moderation to ensure your horse continues to have a balanced diet.
-When introducing new enrichment always supervise your horse, and if you have any concerns, remove it.”
+Make sure your horse has good dental health to help prevent the risk of choke.
+Always feed in moderation to make sure your horse continues to have a balanced diet.
+When introducing new enrichment always supervise your horse, and if you have any concerns, remove it.

 These provide a nice variety of fruit and vegetables for your horse including carrots, apples, parsnips, turnips, swede, watermelon and banana.
 With a hole cut through the food, a piece of baler twine or thin rope can be used to thread the food on to and then hung up in the stable.
 To help prevent the risk of choke, this type of enrichment should only be provided to horses with good teeth.
 Where possible fruit and vegetables should be sliced lengthways, but if fed in whole pieces, it’s important to feed when someone is present on the yard.